awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 Replace *bucketname* with the name of your bucket\.

-For more information, see [ Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) in the *Amazon Simple Storage Service Developer Guide*\.
+For more information, see [ Using Bucket Policies and User Policies](https://docs.aws.amazon.com/AmazonS3/latest/dev/using-iam-policies.html) in the *Amazon Simple Storage Service User Guide*\.

 ```
 {